Bonnie-Buyuklieva/SS_ASM19/p_timetable.md

 ## Syllabus and Tutors

 The objective of the syllabus is to warm participants up to key quantitative methods and introduce them to core spatial modelling methods.
 There will be a strong focus on demonstrating these methods with code snippets and coding demonstrations which participants can experiment with and build upon.
 Over half the lesson time on the first two days is assigned to hands on coding and analysis with the support of the course tutors.

+***

 ### Day 1

+Day 1 will start by introducing important statistical measures, modelling techniques and cluster analysis.
+The second part of the day will cover working with vector spatial data and key spatial statistics.

 <html>
 <head>